 What do I do if I fall into the 'registration exemption' category?

 You must become a member of an approved dispute resolution body.
-We have approved the Energy and Water Ombudsman (Victoria) as a dispute resolution scheme for electricity licensing exemptions.
-Note, this does not apply to solar power purchase agreement providers, community energy projects or generators that are exempt under the General Exemption Order (a key document related to electricity licensing exemptions).
+We have approved the Energy and Water Ombudsman (Victoria) as a dispute resolution scheme for electricity licence exemptions.
+Note, this does not apply to solar power purchase agreement providers, community energy projects or generators that are exempt under the General Exemption Order 2022.

-Also ensure you register with us for a licensing exemption (if you are eligible to register).
+Also ensure you register with us for a licence exemption (if you are eligible to register).

-If you are exempt electricity seller, you must comply with the relevant clauses of the Energy Retail Code.
+If you are exempt electricity seller, you must comply with the relevant clauses of the Energy Retail Code of Practice.

-If you are an exempt electricity supplier, you must also comply with clause 1.3.5 of the Electricity Distribution Code.
+If you are an exempt electricity supplier, you must also comply with the relevant clauses of the Electricity Distribution Code of Practice.

 Some embedded networks may not need to be registered